Narnach/github-clone/README.md

 ## Description

 Github-clone makes it easy to clone all github projects of a user, using either the public or private clone urls for the projects.
-This version adds option modified to clone to bare repository with "--mirror"
+This version adds option to clone to bare repository with "git clone --mirror", and would also update it at later time with "git fetch" it it exists

 ## Examples